cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 map2curve(alpha)
 ~~~

-where alpha vs a message to encode on a curve.
+where alpha is a message to encode on a curve.

 ## Encoding Variants
 | Curve | Possible Encodings |